kubernetes-up-and-running/kuard/README.md

---keygen-enable               Enable KeyGen workload --keygen-exit-code int        Exit code when workload complete --keygen-exit-on-complete     Exit after workload is complete --keygen-num-to-gen int       The number of keys to generate.
+--keygen-enable               Enable KeyGen workload --keygen-exit-code int        Exit code when workload complete --keygen-exit-on-complete     Exit after workload is complete --keygen-memq-queue string    The MemQ server queue to use.
+If MemQ is used, other limits are ignored.
+--keygen-memq-server string   The MemQ server to draw work items from.
+If MemQ is used, other limits are ignored.
+--keygen-num-to-gen int       The number of keys to generate.
 Set to 0 for infinite --keygen-time-to-run int      The target run time in seconds.
 Set to 0 for infinite
 ```